Vasari Corridor over Arno River with Uffizi Gallery entrance in Florence, Italy.

 Visitors walking through the statue-lined hallway of the Uffizi Gallery in Florence.

-If you plan on visiting both the Uffizi Gallery and the Vasari Corridor, make sure to see the Gallery of Statues and Paintings first as returning is not possible after exploring the corridor.
+Plan to visit both the Uffizi Gallery and Vasari Corridor, ensuring you see the Gallery of Statues and Paintings first since returning is not possible after exploring the corridor.

 Customer Reviews